The World Is A Disaster, But Everything Is Awesome!

 Less popular social media updates:

-Through digital media we are now able to connect with people and share our lives in a way that was previously not possible.
+Digital media allows us to communicate with people and share our lives in a way that was previously not possible.
 However, despite our hyper-connectivity, there is an increasingly widespread sense of loneliness and isolation.
-This is made worse when we compare ourselves to what is being published by others.
+Part of this comes from comparing ourselves to what is being published by others.

 “Comparison is the thief of joy.”